 Everywhere in the world, people have heard of cannabis.
 In fact, many of these people refer to it as weed, a word that denotes a plant that can grow anywhere, notwithstanding modern cultivation methods.

 It is because of its name – weed that makes cannabis a versatile crop.
 As such, you can expect weed to grow anywhere from swampy places to arid areas where you may need occasional watering to keep your marijuana thriving.

 Because there are many methods of cultivating weed, it is important you know which of the methods is suitable for you.
-This guide will, however, discuss one of the main ways of cultivating weed.
+This guide will, however, discuss one of the main ways of cultivating cannabis.
 The method is referred to as hydroponics.
 What is hydroponics?
 What do you need to grow your weed hydroponically?
 Are there any advantages of growing your weed using hydroponics?
 If yes, what are the benefits?
-Should you beware of any side effects of growing your weed using hydroponics?
+Should you beware of any side effects of growing your weed using this method?
 This article looks into those and other questions.